OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:3

-The children of Amram were:
+The offspring of Amram were:

 > Aaron, Moses, and Miriam.
 > And the sons of Aaron were: